gbmhunter/blog/content/electronics/electromagnetic-compatibility-emc/_index.md

 The above data is visualized in the below graphs:

-{{% img src="cispr-11-conductive-limits.png" width="900px" caption="CISPR 11 conductive EMC limits (both quasi-peak and average) for Group 1, Group 2 LP and Group 2 HP devices." %}}
+{{% figure src="cispr-11-conductive-limits.png" width="900px" caption="CISPR 11 conductive EMC limits (both quasi-peak and average) for Group 1, Group 2 LP and Group 2 HP devices." %}}

 ### CISPR 25